$X$ and $Z_{cs}$ in $B^+\to J/\psi\phi K^+$ as $s$-wave threshold cusps and alternative spin-parity assignments to $X(4274)$ and $X(4500)$

-In the $M_{J/\psi K^+}$ distribution, the $D_s^+\bar{D}^{*0}(1^+)$ threshold cusp (magenta dash-two-dotted curve) fits well the $Z_{cs}(4000)$-like peak.
-The $D_s^{*+}\bar{D}^{*0}(1^+)$ threshold cusp (blue solid curve) creates a dip at $M_{J/\psi K^+}\sim 4120$~MeV and, combined with the shrinking phase-space near the kinematical endpoint, the $Z_{cs}(4220)$-like structure is formed.
+In the $M_{J/\psi K^+}$ distribution, the $D_s^+\bar{D}^{*0}(1^+)$ threshold cusp [magenta dash-two-dotted] fits well the $Z_{cs}(4000)$-like peak.
+The $D_s^{*+}\bar{D}^{*0}(1^+)$ threshold cusp [blue solid] creates a dip at $M_{J/\psi K^+}\sim 4120$~MeV and, combined with the shrinking phase-space near the kinematical endpoint, the $Z_{cs}(4220)$-like structure is formed.
 While the $K^*_J$-excitation mechanisms do not create noticeable structures in the $M_{K^+\phi}$ distribution, their contributions and interferences are important for a reasonable fit.

+We examine if the fit is stable against changing the form factor.
+Instead of $\Lambda=1000$~MeV (cutoff) in all the dipole form factors of the default model, we fit the data with $\Lambda=750$, 1250, and 1500~MeV.
+As seen in Fig.~\ref{fig:ff} for the $M_{J/\psi\phi}$ distribution, while the sharpness of the $X(4274)$ peak is somewhat sensitive to the cutoff value, the fit is reasonably stable overall.
+Similarly, stable fits are also obtained for the $M_{J/\psi K^+}$ and $M_{K^+\phi}$ distributions.
+This stability is expected since the threshold cusps are caused by low-momentum components in the loop integrals, and are insensitive to how high-momentum components are cut off.
+We also used monopole and Gaussian form factors with $\Lambda=1$~GeV, and confirmed that the result is very similar to the case of $\Lambda=1250$~MeV in Fig.~\ref{fig:ff}.

 Our results are different from the LHCb's in many points.
 First, all $X$ and $Z_{cs}$ structures are from the threshold cusps in our model, while they are from resonances of the Breit-Wigner forms in the LHCb's.
 Second, $J^P$ of the $X(4274)$ and $X(4500)$ peaks are respectively $0^-$ and $1^-$ cusps in our model while $1^+$ and $0^+$ resonances in the LHCb's.
-This difference in $J^P$ might be from the fact that our model creates the sharp three dips in the $M_{J/\psi\phi}$ distribution with the threshold cusps while the LHCb uses more complicated interferences.
-We confirmed that the dip regions are not well fitted if the threshold cusps at the dips are removed from the default model; adding more $K^*_J$-excitation mechanisms in Table~\ref{tab:KJ} does not help.
+This difference in $J^P$ might be from the fact that our model creates the sharp three dips in the $M_{J/\psi\phi}$ distribution with the threshold cusps.
+In Fig.~\ref{fig:dip}, we see that the dip regions are not well fitted with a model in which the threshold cusps at the dips are removed from the default setting [blue dashed]; adding more $K^*_J$ in Table~\ref{tab:KJ} does not help.
+On the other hand, the LHCb did not introduce resonances but use complicated interferences to fit the dip regions.
+Possibly due to this fitting choice, the LHCb amplitude model actually needs significantly more mechanisms and fitting parameters than our model does, as will be discussed shortly.